Wild Dagga or Lions Tail

-- Grows in savanna areas and thickets.
-Can be found in the Northern Province and the Kruger National Park.
+Wild Dagga grows in savannah areas and thickets and in South Africa can be found in Limpopo Province and the Kruger National Park.

 The plant does have known medicinal qualities and different tribal groups use it for different purposes, from treatment for aches and pains to curing colds and flu.
 There are properties in the plant that are known to help in Type 2 Diabetes, Epilepsy, Hemorrhoids and constipation.